Modified cosmology through Kaniadakis horizon entropy: Cosmic evolution

 \subsection{$\Lambda \neq 0$ case}

-We start our analysis from the case where $\Lambda \neq 0$, i.e. when there is an explicit cosmological constant.
-For $K=0$ the scenario gives back $\Lambda$CDM cosmology, nevertheless for $K \neq 0$ the extra terms due to Kaniadakis entropy trigger deviations from $\Lambda$CDM scenario, which is exactly the focus of interest of the present work.
+In the previous subsection we examined the case where an explicit cosmological constant is absent, and as we saw the obtained results although in agreement with observation were not completely attractive since the limit $K\rightarrow0$ could not be obtained and moreover the early-time behavior of $w_{DE}$ was around -2.
+Hence, in this subsection we consider the case where an explicit cosmological constant is present, namely we consider $\Lambda \neq 0$.
+In this case, for $K=0$ the scenario does give back $\Lambda$CDM cosmology, nevertheless for $K \neq 0$ the extra terms due to Kaniadakis entropy trigger deviations from $\Lambda$CDM scenario, which is exactly the focus of interest of the present work.

 In the upper graph of Fig. \ref{OmegasL} we depict the evolution of the energy densities $\Omega_{DE}$ and $\Omega_{m}$, as given by the analytical solution (\ref{omegaDEcc})\footnote{From the four solutions of $\Omega_{DE}$ we keep only the solution with sign ($+,+$), while we discard the other three, since they lead either to early-time dark energy, or to negative $\Omega_{DE}$, or to the wrong sequence of matter and dark energy epochs.} and by $\Omega_{m}(z)=1-\Omega_{DE}(z)$ respectively, in the case where $K=0.2$.
 Note that we impose $\Omega_{m} (z = 0) = \Omega_{m0} \approx 0.3$ in agreement with the Planck results \cite{Planck:2018vyg}.
 As we observe, from the resulting evolution of $\Omega_{DE}$ and $\Omega_{m}$ we obtain the usual thermal history of the Universe in agreement with observations, while in the asymptotic future ($z\rightarrow-1$) the Universe results in a dark-energy dominated, de Sitter phase.